Fast protein folding is governed by memory-dependent friction: Results

 \section{Results}

-\textbf{Extracting friction from protein simulations:} The PDB structures for the eight proteins, along with the number of residues that make up each chain, are shown in Fig.~\ref{Fig_1}A. The fraction of native contacts reaction coordinate $Q$ is described in detail in the Materials and Methods section.
-In brief, $Q$ provides a measure for the deviation of a given state away from some native reference state, which typically represents the folded state. $Q$, which is evaluated in connectivity space and is therefore unitless, is closer to $Q=1$ in the folded state and closer to $Q=0$ when unfolded.
-For the set of eight proteins, we identify a native state and hence project each corresponding all-atom trajectory onto a unique $Q(t)$.
-In Fig.~\ref{Fig_1}B, we show a 250 $\mu$s trajectory segment for the $\alpha_3$D protein.
+\textbf{Extracting friction from protein simulations:} The native state structures that we determine for the eight proteins, along with the number of residues that make up each chain, are shown in Fig.~\ref{Fig_1}A. The fraction of native contacts reaction coordinate $Q$ is described in detail in the Materials and Methods section.
+In brief, $Q$ provides a contact-based measure for the deviation of a given state away from the native configuration, which typically represents the folded state. $Q$, which is evaluated in connectivity space and is therefore unitless, is closer to $Q=1$ in the folded state and closer to $Q=0$ when unfolded.
+In Fig.~\ref{Fig_1}B, we show a 250 $\mu$s trajectory segment for the $\alpha_3$D protein (for a summary of simulation details, see Supplementary Information Section 1).
 The distinct folded and unfolded states are discernible, located at $Q_{\rm{f}}=0.75$ and $Q_{\rm{u}}=0.51$ respectively, separated by a barrier at $Q_{\rm{b}}=0.66$.
-In the magnification windows set above the trajectory, we indicate schematic examples for the calculation of first-passage times $\tau_{\rm{FP}}$ and transition path times $\tau_{\rm{TP}}$.
 Throughout this paper, we consider folding transitions as leading from the unfolded state minimum to the barrier top ($Q_{\rm{u}}\rightarrow Q_{\rm{b}}$), and unfolding transitions as leading from the folded state minimum to the barrier top ($Q_{\rm{f}}\rightarrow Q_{\rm{b}}$).
 This accounts for the strong asymmetries observed in the free energy profiles for the eight proteins.
-In the left magnification, we identify a sequence of folding first-passage events.
-The mean of all such first-passage events, taken over the full trajectory, are accumulated to evaluate the mean first-passage time $\tau_{\rm{MFP}}^{\text{MD}}$ for the folding reaction.
+In the left magnification above the trajectory, we identify a sequence of folding first-passage events.
+The mean of all such first-passage events, taken over the full trajectory, give the mean first-passage time $\tau_{\rm{MFP}}^{\text{MD}}$ for the folding reaction.
 Likewise, we evaluate the unfolding times as the mean of all first-passage events from $Q_{\rm{f}}$ to $Q_{\rm{b}}$.
 In the right magnification, we show an example folding transition path, connecting the unfolded state minimum to the barrier top.
 A mean transition path time $\tau_{\rm{MTP}}$ is simply the mean for all such transition path durations for either folding or unfolding transition.
 From the trajectories of $Q(t)$ for each protein, we calculate the free energy profile $U(Q)$ acting on the reaction coordinate.
 In Fig.~\ref{Fig_1}C, we show $U(Q)=-k_{\rm{B}}T\text{log}[\rho(Q)]$ for the $\alpha_3$D protein, where $\rho(Q)$ is the probability density for $Q(t)$, $k_{\rm{B}}$ is Boltzmann's constant, and $T$ is the system temperature, which has a unique value for each protein.
-We show the free energy profiles for all proteins in the SI (Section 6).
-All free energy profiles are asymmetric, such that the barrier heights faced by the folded and unfolded states ($U_{0,\rm{u}}$ and $U_{0,\rm{f}}$) are not equal.
+We show the free energy profiles for all proteins in the Supplementary Information Section 2.
+All free energy profiles are asymmetric, such that the barrier heights faced by the folded and unfolded states ($U^{\rm{u}}_{0}$ and $U^{\rm{f}}_{0}$) are not equal.
 Likewise, the distances in reaction-coordinate space from the minima to the barrier top ($L_{\rm{f}}$ and $L_{\rm{u}}$) are also different.